 Services are provided to the family by the CPS worker and/or community agencies.
 These services may include: individual and/or family counseling; parenting groups or classes; homemaker services; respite day care; or family supervision, provided through home visits by the CPS worker or another agency.
 The length of time that CPS provides services to a family varies from case to case and is dependent on the continued risk of harm to the child.

-Interviewing Children in Schools
+Interviewing Children in Early Care Settings

-During an investigation, the Child Protective Services (CPS) worker may request to interview the child victim and/or siblings at school.
-You may request identification from the CPS worker, such as a photo id badge.
+During an investigation, the Child Protective Services (CPS) worker may request to interview or observe the child victim and/or siblings in his/her early childhood setting.
+You may request identification from the CPS worker, such as a photo identification badge.

-The school setting provides a safe environment, away from the alleged abuser and site of the abuse.
+The early childhood setting provides a safe environment, away from the alleged abuser and site of the abuse.
 The neutral setting may lessen the child's anxiety, making it easier to talk about what has happened.

-Consent of the parent or guardian to interview the child at school is not required under West Virginia law.
-[WV Code 49-6A-9(b)(3)] The interview is conducted in private, without the presence of school staff, in order to respect and preserve the child's and family's rights to privacy.
-If the CPS worker determines that it is in the child's best interest for school staff to be present during the interview, the worker may request the presence of a specific individual.
+Consent of the parent or guardian to interview or observe the child in his early childhood setting is not required under West Virginia law.
+[WV Code 49-6A-9(b)(3)] The interview is conducted in private, without the presence of staff, in order to respect and preserve the child's and family's rights to privacy.
+If the CPS worker determines that it is in the child's best interest for the provider to be present during the interview, the worker may request the presence of a specific individual.

-Release of School Records to Child Protective Services
+Release of Child's Records to Child Protective Services

-During the course of a child abuse or neglect investigation, the Child Protective Services (CPS) worker may request the release of school records.
-West Virginia law requires schools to provide CPS with assistance and information to enable it to fulfill its responsibilities for investigating allegations of child abuse or neglect and providing services in the best interests of the child.
-[WV Code 49-6A-9(e)] Once school records are obtained from CPS, they become a part of the CPS case file.
-Therefore, all documents in possession of CPS shall be made available to the parent, child or attorney with written consent of the child or by a subpoena.
+During the course of a child abuse or neglect investigation, the Child Protective Services (CPS) worker may request the release of records.
+West Virginia law requires providers to provide CPS with assistance and information to enable it to fulfill its responsibilities for investigating allegations of child abuse or neglect and providing services in the best interests of the child.
+[WV Code 49-6A-9(e)] Once provider records are obtained by CPS, they become a part of the CPS case file.
+Therefore, all documents in possession of CPS may be made available to the parent or attorney through a subpoena or court order.